Why Vitamin B3 AKA Niacin Has Big Potential For Acne (If Used Correctly)

 After 8 weeks, both groups experienced significant improvements in acne, with 82% improvements in the niacinamide group compared to 68% in the antibiotic group.

 TWO: a more disappointing study.
 The methods differed this time, as group 1 took a combination of 4% niacinamide and 1% clindamcyin.
-Group 2 received clindamycin alone while group 3 received the first combination, but consisted of antibiotic-resistant patients.
+Group 2 received clindamycin alone, while group 3 received the first combination, but consisted of antibiotic-resistant patients.

 THREE: but niacinamide found itself on the road to redemption in yet another showdown with clindamycin.
 5% niacinamide was compared to 2% clindamycin in 60 female acne patents.
 Niacinamide decreased acne counts by 69% in 8 weeks, leading to the glorious conclusion that “five percent nicotinamide gel is as effective as 2% clindamycin gel for treatment of mild to moderate acne vulgaris“.

 FOUR: an epic final battle resulted in another great study for us.
-A 4% niacinamide gel enjoyed a 32% fall in acne severity after 4 weeks, followed by 65% after 8 weeks, while a 1% clindamycin group experienced strangely similar falls of 32% and 64%.
+A 4% niacinamide gel group enjoyed a 32% fall in acne severity after 4 weeks, followed by 65% after 8 weeks, while a 1% clindamycin group experienced strangely similar falls of 32% and 64%.
+None of the niacinamide patients experienced any side effects.

 Analysis time